-Family and Consumer Science classes develop skills that will be used in personal life, at home, and on the job.
-The courses are designed to assist the student in the development of attitudes, appreciations, understandings, and techniques necessary for these skills.
+Family and Consumer Science Classes offer a unique focus on families, work, and their relationships, providing a solid foundation of success for any student.
+The essential knowledge and skills developed through Family and Consumer Sciences Programs prepare students for a successful future in many fields, as well as in family and community life.
+The classes are designed to assist the student in the development of attitudes, appreciations, understandings, and techniques necessary for these skills.

-Because each person's contributions to society depends heavily on early family experiences, education for home and family life is offered to all students, both boys and girls, during their high school career.
-Regardless of interests, intelligence, or background, a person's success, satisfactions, and growth toward maturity will depend largely upon his/her ability to relate to others, to set realistic personal goals, and to manage resources.
+Because each person's contributions to society depend heavily on early family experiences, education for home and family life is offered during their high school career.
+Regardless of interests, abilities, or background, a person's successes, satisfactions and growth as a person depend upon their ability to relate to others, to set realistic personal goals and to manage resources.
 Ultimately, Family and Consumer Science classes prepare students for a more satisfying life.